thormagnusson/scoring/introduction.md

 What happened here?
 We are listening to a sine wave oscillator of 880 Hz, or cycles per second.
 The sine wave oscillator is what is called in most sound programming languages a “unit generator” and it outputs samples according to specific algorithms.
 So a SinOsc will output samples in different way than a Saw.
 Furthermore, in the code above we are using the output of one oscillator to multiply parameters of another.
 But the question arises: which parameters?
 What is that comma after 880 and the stuff appearing after it?

-T>## Using the Documentation
+## Using the Documentation
-T>
-T> In order to understand what these arguments to the SinOsc are, highlight the T> SinOsc word and hit Cmd+d.
+In order to understand what these arguments to the SinOsc are, highlight the **SinOsc** word and hit Cmd+d.
 This will call up the documentation file of this unit generator.
 You will see that the first argument is the frequency (freq), the second is the phase, and the third is multiplication (mul), or amplitude (since if you multiply a signal with a number you are changing its amplitude).

 Finally, what we have listened to is a sine wave of 880 Hz, with respective amplitudes of 1 and 0.5.
 And this is important: signals sent to the sound card of your computer are typically consisting of samples of values between −1 and 1 in amplitude.
 If the signal is above 1 or below −1, you typically get what is called “clipping” and the sound most likely becomes distorted.